mvolkmann/blog/src/swift/ARKit.md

 - In the popup that appears, select a behavior type which can be:
   - "Tap & Flip" flips the object when tapped.
   - "Tap & Play Sound" plays a sound when tapped.
-  - "Tap & Add Force" adds "impulse force" when tapped (What is this?).
+  - "Tap & Add Force" adds "impulse force" when tapped.
+    For example, this can be used to propel a ball into a wall.
   - "Start Hidden" hides the object when the scene begins.
   - "Wait & Show" shows the object after a configurable delay.
   - "Proximity & Jiggle" jiggles the object when near another.